blatyo/Thesis/Outline.md

 ## Introduction
 1. Describe what a CAPTCHA is.
-2. Describe the problems with CAPTCHAs.
+2. Describe evolution of CAPTCHAs
 2. Describe how trying this goal can lead to different approaches to fighting against each other.
     * Usability
         * Systems that are easy to use will be used more frequently.